 But what happens when ma’am got good thing but never share?

-Onita was a 28-year-old Indonesian maid under the employ of a 40-year-old lady who owns several luxury bags, and, in helping herself to some Chanel without permission, got handed a jail sentence.
+Onita was a 28-year-old Indonesian helper under the employ of a 40-year-old lady who owns several luxury bags, and, in helping herself to some Chanel without permission, got handed a jail sentence.

-Decided to use bags collecting dust in wardrobe
+Helper decided to use Chanel bag collecting dust in wardrobe

 As mentioned, this employer owns several luxury goods.